RenanVieiraDias/study__udacity_capstone_project/README.md

 ## Article
----
-The conclusions from the work develop in this notebook is this [post](#creatinglink).
+The conclusions from the work develop in this notebook is this [post](https://medium.com/@renanvieiradias/starbucks-case-study-optimizing-customer-offers-4ff1f8474909).

 ## Data Sets
----
 The data is contained in three files:

  - portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.)